zdavidmm/FantasySite/README.md

    ```bash
    python app.py
    ```
-   Visit `http://localhost:5000` in a browser to view each participant, their assigned team and the list of run totals that team has scored so far.
+   Visit `http://localhost:5000` to view the React interface.
+The app fetches the assignment and scoreboard data from `/api/data` and displays a table in a dark theme inspired by DraftKings.

 The ultimate goal is for a team to record every run total from 0 through 13.
 The sample rules in the project description award prizes for milestones such as